Gressy2113/TRPV6-MG/README.md

 # WTMetaD postprocessing

 All postprocessing steps, including the reweighting procedure and obtaining images for the article, were carried out using jupyter notebook `PS-systems-postprocessing.ipynb` (the stored copies for PS and PS-apo systems can be found in `NOTEBOOKS/` folder).
+A list of packages and libraries needed to run notebooks is presented in `requirenments.txt`.

 ## Scripts